 The MPO Director worked closely with the policy board, stakeholders, and staff to ensure compliance with federal, state, and local requirements.
 The Director managed the day-to-day operations of the organization, assigned staff work assignments, and monitored financial expenditures.
-The Transportation Planner/GIS Technician and the Administrative Assitants assisted with the Director on these activities associated with this subtask.
+The Transportation Planner/GIS Technician and the Administrative Assistant assisted the Director on the activities associated with this subtask.